The Art of a Winter Rhythm

 - Add garlic to everything!

-- Cut out sugar – as much as possible!
+- Reduce sugar – as much as possible

 - Switch your smoothie or juice for soup

 Having an icy cold smoothie in the depths of winter feels odd but a lot of people still do it.
-Last winter I became one of those people, but I think it was due to the baby bump hiking my resting temperature somewhat.
+A couple of winters ago I became one of those people, probably due to the baby bump hiking my resting temperature somewhat.
 If you really still enjoy that smoothie or green juice that’s fine.
 If you’re struggling with frequent colds or wet/damp conditions like sinusitis, candida or a cough it’s best to switch from smoothies to warming soups or herbal teas.
 I actually run a winter detox featuring green soups for breakfast.
 Delicious!